jilion/data.sublimevideo.net/README.md

 ]
 ```

 All requests will be managed and parsed separately by the server.
-Event type params (e) is mandatory for each request.
 To begin, only 'video tag data' and 'video tag crc32 hash request' will be supported.

 Some request types need a response (like 'video tag crc32 hash request') so in some case an array of responses (json) can be sent back.
 Order of responses aren't related to order of requests.